-How to Help Fight Alzheimer’s: Donations, Fundraising, Volunteering, and Community Support
+How to Help Fight Alzheimer’s: Fundraising, Volunteering, and Community Support

 Alzheimer’s disease affects millions of families—often quietly, behind closed doors.
 Many people want to help but don’t know where to start.
 The truth is: you don’t need to be a scientist or caregiver to make a difference.
 Supporting Alzheimer’s foundations strengthens research, education, caregiver support, and community awareness.